-The village is free to enter and is only 5km out of Pai, so can be easily accessed with a motorbike.
+The village is free to enter and is only 5 km out of Pai, so it can be easily accessed with a motorbike.

 #14 Cool down at Fluid Swimming Pool

-Most hostels and even hotels in Pai tend to not have swimming pools, but that doesn’t mean you have to go without.
+Most hostels and even hotels in Pai tend to not have swimming pools, but that doesn’t mean you have to go without them.
 Sometimes there’s nothing better than relaxing with your travel mates around the pool with an ice-cold drink in your hand.

-The 25-meter pool has both a bar and restaurant where you can indulge on western food, sip fruit shakes or knock back a few beers.
+The 25-meter pool has both a bar and restaurant where you can indulge in western food, sip fruit shakes or knock back a few beers.

 It’s a popular spot amongst backpackers, offering free wifi and a place to lounge.
-You can spend the day there from 9am-6pm for just 80 baht.
+You can spend the day there from 09:00 to 18:00 for just 80 baht.

 #15 Make the most of Pai’s nightlife and bars

 We know we said Pai had a laid-back vibe, but that doesn’t mean it can’t also transform into a great place to party when the sun goes down!